 - Phishing: The identical copy of emails, text messages, and web pages created by criminals to obtain private data, corporate secrets, keywords, bank accounts, and more.

 - Identity theft: The use of false or edited IDs to create fake accounts, apply for loans, or use a company's services for criminal purposes.

 - Theft of end-user information: By convincing victims to provide their passwords, criminals log in and steal money or information from unsuspecting users, such as credit card numbers and social media passwords.

-(That's how easy someone can steal information from your business or end user)
+(That's how easily someone can steal information from your business or end-user)

 The numbers of Digital Fraud keep growing

-But, that’s not all, since the number of digital frauds hasn’t stopped increasing year after year since the internet’s arrival in 1990.
-According to a PwC survey, 51% of 1300 firms surveyed in 53 different countries had lost money to digital fraud in 2020, while in 2021 that number rose to 57%.
+But that's not all, since the number of digital frauds hasn't stopped increasing year after year since the internet arrived in 1990.
+According to a PwC survey, 51% of 1300 firms surveyed in 53 different countries had lost money to digital fraud in 2020, while in 2021, that number rose to 57%.